greenplum-db/gpdb-archive/gpdb-doc/markdown/utility_guide/ref/gpactivatestandby.html.md

 The `gpactivatestandby` utility activates a backup, standby coordinator host and brings it into operation as the active coordinator instance for a Greenplum Database system.
 The activated standby coordinator effectively becomes the Greenplum Database coordinator, accepting client connections on the coordinator port.

+>**NOTE**
+>Before running `gpactivatestandby`, be sure to run `gpstate -f` to confirm that the standby coordinator is synchronized with the current coordinator node.
+If synchronized, the final line of the `gpstate -f` output will look similar to this: `20230607:06:50:06:004205 gpstate:test1-m:gpadmin-[INFO]:--Sync state: sync`

 When you initialize a standby coordinator, the default is to use the same port as the active coordinator.
 For information about the coordinator port for the standby coordinator, see [gpinitstandby](gpinitstandby.html).

 You must run this utility from the coordinator host you are activating, not the failed coordinator host you are deactivating.
 Running this utility assumes you have a standby coordinator host configured for the system \(see [gpinitstandby](gpinitstandby.html)\).